 Avoiding the Kitten Scam…

-It’s 2021, the General Public has been on lockdown for the major portion of the previous year and the Internet is buzzing about with pictures and offers of purebred kittens worldwide.
+It’s 2022, the General Public is finally emerging from lockdown for the major portion of the previous two years.
+The Internet is buzzing about with pictures and offers of purebred kittens worldwide.
 Springtime is the busiest time of the year for cat breeders as this tends to be the time of year when the majority of kittens are born.

 The Tell-tale signs of a Kitten Scammer